-Google workspace, or Gsuite and Google apps as it’s formerly known, is a powerful and massively popular collection of software, packed with business, education, collaboration, and productivity tools that make millions of people more efficient productive.
+Google Workspace, or Gsuite and Google apps as it’s formerly known, is a powerful and massively popular collection of software, packed with business, education, collaboration, and productivity tools that make millions of people more efficient in production.

 Individual workspace use is free and businesses pay for additional features such as, at least from time to time, custom domains, unlimited cloud storage, customer support, and other additional services.